Advancing vs. Retarding Ignition Timing: Key Differences

 There are many parts that make up your vehicle, and each one plays a vital role in its operation.
 It’s thanks to the performance of these components that you’re able to get from place to place.
 While you may understand these parts are important, you might not understand how they operate.

-There are a many things to cover when it comes to different parts of a car and what they do, but starting with the basics is key.
-Having a foundational knowledge of the major components and car functions in your vehicle will serve you well in the long run.
+There are many things to cover when it comes to different parts of a car and what they do, but starting with the basics is key.
+Having a foundational knowledge of the major car part names and how they function in your vehicle will serve you well in the long run.

 It makes sense to start with the most important part under the hood of a vehicle, which is the engine.
-Most modern vehicles run on internal combustion engines, which generate energy by igniting a mixture of air and fuel that moves pistons, which in turn move the car.
+Most modern vehicles are powered by internal combustion engines, which generate energy by igniting a mixture of air and fuel.

 There are also electric motors, which store energy in rechargeable batteries.
 Vehicles with electric engines accelerate faster than those with fuel-powered engines.
 Whether your car has a traditional or electric engine, it can’t run without it!